coryking/camoufox/FIREFOX_142_UPGRADE_NOTES.md

 - GitHub issue #230: Playwright 1.51 breaks with "method 'Browser.setContrast' is not supported"
 - This is why the previous maintainer merged Playwright patches in March 2025

+- `patches/librewolf/rust-gentoo-musl.patch` - Applied with fuzz 1 and 8-line offset